Manage & Deploy Applications

 Container Name

-Assign a descriptive name to your application (e.g., MyNginxApp).
+A descriptive name for your application (e.g., MyNginxApp).

 Image

-Check "I would like to use my own container path" and enter the container path (e.g., nginx:latest).
-This pulls the official nginx image directly from Docker Hub.
+Check "I would like to use my own container path" and enter the image path (e.g., nginx:latest).
+This pulls directly from Docker Hub.

 Environments